NixImagery/Niximagery/_posts/2020-11-28-Kilminning.md

   - Fuji GW690ii
   - Fuji Acros II
 ---
-We took a weekend run up the coast to Crail and the Kilminning nature reserve, where we played on the beach.
+We took a weekend run up the coast to Crail and the Kilminning nature reserve, and we played on the beach at Lower Largo.
 I used up my last roll of Acros in my GW690ii rangefinder -- I thought it was polite to put Fuji in Fuji.

 ![](/img/Fujifilm-Neopan-Acros-II-100-20201127_20404271.jpg)
 **The Forth Estuary** Acros II